-They are a classic, and deserve a separate note, the street coffee makers in the city of Mendoza.
-Which, due to their obvious elements of work, are called bicicafers.
-And, logically and obviously, they’re in their bicicafé.
-I would encourage myself to say that absolutely all the people of Mendoza once trieda coffee from these nomadic workers.
+They're a classic, and they deserve a separate note, the traveling coffee growers in the city of Mendoza.
+Which, because of their obvious work elements, are called bicicafeteers.
+And, logically and obviously, they're in their bicafé.
+I would be encouraged to say that absolutely all Mendoza once tasted a coffee from these nomadic workers.
 This is a real trade.
 Which in many cases is inherited, from generation to generation.
-And, as a rule, there is no retirement for this work.
+And there is usually no retirement for this work.

-That’s the case with Vicente.
-A man who has been engaged in the service of serving coffee on his bike for over 30 years.
-However, the kindness and confidence of this good man were once violated.
-More precisely, it was the time when he turned to his usual supplier to buy his inputs, among them, the typical thermal glasses of telgopor.
-The man left his bike on the sidewalk and entered the business.
+That's Vicente's case.
+A man who has been serving coffee on his bike for over 30 years .
+However, the gentleness and trust of this good man were once violated.
+More precisely, it was the time he went to his usual supplier to buy his supplies, including the typical telgopor thermal cups.
+The man left his bicafé on the sidewalk and entered the business.
 But on the way out, 3 minutes later, the coffeetruck was gone.
-Tamaña was Vicente’s surprise.
-For the first time, in 30 years, his element of work had disappeared.
+Tamaña was Vicente's surprise.
+For the first time, in 30 years, his work element had disappeared.

-Staff of the trade to which Vincent had entered took letters in the matter.
-They quickly made a publication in F to cebookto replenish what had been stolen from the walking coffee maker.
-In it, they told what had happened and, generating empathy in the users, they achieved their goal.
-The post quickly achieved thousands of likes and hundreds of shares.
-Thus, the solidarity of society got coffee, sugar, milk and thermos so that the good Vicente will once again pedal through the streets of Mendoza.
+Staff from the trade where Vicente had entered took letters on the matter.
+They quickly made a post in F a cebook to replenish what had been stolen from the traveling coffee maker.
+In it, they told what had happened and, generating empathy in users, they were achieving their goal.
+The post quickly achieved thousands of likes and hundreds of shared ones.
+Thus, society's solidarity got coffee , sugar, milk and thermos for that the good of Vicente go back to pedal through the streets of Mendoza.

 Argentino, mendocino.
 Licenciado en Comunicación Social y Locutor.
 Emisor de mensajes, en cualquiera de sus formas.
 Poseedor de uno de los grandes privilegios de la vida: trabajar de lo que me apasiona.
 Lo que me gusta del mensaje escrito es el arte de la imaginación que genera en el lector.
 Te invito a mis aventuras.